Call us

 According to Section 185 under the Companies Act, 2013 under Notification No. G.S.R.
 465(E) dated June 5, 2015, there are some exemptions to a private company, only if

-2. If the borrowed amount from any financial institution or banks is not more then INR 50cr or twice the paid-up capital, whichever is less;
+• If the borrowed amount from any financial institution or bank is not more than INR 50cr or twice the paid-up capital, whichever is less;

 Conversion of One Person Private Limited Company to Private Limited Company –

-Private limited Company and One Person Company both the entities have almost similar benefits, then why there is need for the conversion of One Person Company into a Private Limited Company.
+A private limited Company and One Person Company both the entities have almost similar benefits, then why there is a need for the conversion of One Person Company into a Private Limited Company?

 This can be understood in two ways.
 The conversion can be - voluntary or mandatory.

-In case of voluntary conversion, an individual can do the conversion process any time or for any reason like – if they want to add any director, or want to expend their business, if they want to increase their paid up capital etc.
+In the case of voluntary conversion, an individual can do the conversion process any time or for any reason like – if they want to add any director, or want to expand their business if they want to increase their paid-up capital etc.

-In case of mandatory conversion, it becomes mandatory to covert an OPC into a private limited company only if the OPC has no more status of small company or have turn over more than INR 2CR for consecutive 3 years.
+In case of mandatory conversion, it becomes mandatory to convert an OPC into a private limited company only if the OPC has no more status of a small company or has a turnover of more than INR 2CR for consecutive 3 years.

 Prohibitions faced by an OPC